deiu/solid-plume/README.md

 It currently does not support dynamic configuration of data spaces, which means you will have to either run it on your own Web server, or manually upload it to your account -- you can use [https://databox.me]( https://databox.me) as storge.
 The next version will allow you to run it from Github, like all the other [Solid apps](https://github.com/solid/solid-apps) we currently offer.

-You can manually edit the `config.json` file and set some config values.
-For instance you can set the `postsURL` value to have it point to an **existing** container on a [Solid-friendly server](https://github.com/solid/solid-platform) that holds your blog posts.
+To manually set some config values, first you need to copy/rename the `config-example.json` file to `config.json`.
+Then you need to set the `postsURL` value to have it point to an **existing** container on a [Solid-friendly server](https://github.com/solid/solid-platform) that holds your blog posts.
 You should also set the `owner` to your own WebID, to be able to access the editor UI and to create new posts.

 Here is an example of the configuration file: